 Former Marineland workers calls to provincially regulate zoos & aquariums

 Tourists line up at a viewing area to see two Marineland attractions, a Killer Whale calf swimming with its mother and a small pod of Beluga Whales in Niagara Falls, Ont. on Wednesday July 18, 2001.
-(CP / Scott Dunlop)
+(Scott Dunlop / THE CANADIAN PRESS)

 Published Monday, September 17, 2012 11:38AM EDT